 The Swiss Life Group also offers junior staff a wide range of vocational training courses, apprenticeships, internships, graduate and trainee programmes and combined university degrees.
-At the Swiss location, some 90% of trainees, interns and graduates on graduate training programmes are offered employment on completion of their training.
+In Switzerland, some 88% of trainees, interns and graduates on graduate training programmes are offered employment on completion of their training.